ByteHouse Command Line Interface (CLI)

 You can use the INTO OUTFILE

-syntax after your query to save your results to a local file.
+syntax after your query to save results to a local file.

 You can check the version of the ByteHouse CLI using the -v